mered0th/meredoth-site/_posts/2022-01-10-Encapsulation-of-primitives-and-checked-operator-overloading.md

 ## The problem with primitive types

 When we code, many times we use one of the primitive types because it is easier, without thinking of creating one of our own.
 Let's suppose that we are making a game where we have to think of damage.
 Our player does damage, the NPC's do damage, the enemies do damage, traps, towers, spells etc. Everybody damages everybody and we have different ways of calculating that damage: Abilities, buffs, debuffs, armor, resistances plus a thousand different ways to calculate the final damage on many different situations.
-Usually we declare a variable as int or float called damage or something like that on every script and we never think twice about that.
+Usually we declare a variable as int or float called damage, or something like that, on every script and we never think twice about that.

 This may present a problem, if damage is used in many places.
 The reason is that damage isn't actually a float.
 It may be represented by a float type, but has to follow certain rules.
 For example, damage cannot be negative.
 Sometimes we may imply a rule that negative damage is actually healing, but this is a whole new problem.
 What we are actually saying then, is that we have a variable called damage, which if it is positive represents damage and if it is negative represents healing.
 That violates an important rule:
 <mark> A variable should only be doing one thing.</mark>.